Violence and video games: Grand Theft Auto III and further lawsuits

 In 2001, Rockstar Games released the PlayStation 2 game Grand Theft Auto III.
-The game gave the player control of an unnamed protagonist in a contemporary urban setting taking on missions within the city's criminal underworld.
+The game gave the player control of a protagonist named Claude in a contemporary urban setting taking on missions within the city's criminal underworld.
 The game was one of the first open world games and allowed the player to have nearly free control of how they completed missions, which included gunplay, melee combat, and reckless driving.
 The game was widely successful, selling over two million units within six months.
 Its popularity led several groups to criticize the violence in the game, among other factors.
 Rockstar subsequently released two follow-up games, Grand Theft Auto: Vice City in 2002 and Grand Theft Auto: San Andreas in 2004, the latter becoming controversial for the sexually explicit Hot Coffee mod.
-After this incident the government decided to take action.
+After this incident, the government decided to take action.
 In 2005, California banned the sale of violent video games to minors.

 In the years that followed, a number of fatal murders and other crimes committed by young adults and youth were found to have ties to Grand Theft Auto III and later games that followed in its footsteps.
-Jack Thompson became involved to try to sue Rockstar, its publisher Take-Two Interactive, and Sony on behalf of the victims for large amounts of damages, asserting that the violence in these games led directly to the crimes and thus these companies were responsible for said crimes.
+Jack Thompson became involved in trying to sue Rockstar, its publisher Take-Two Interactive, and Sony on behalf of the victims for large amounts of damages, asserting that the violence in these games led directly to the crimes.
+Thus these companies were responsible for said crimes.
 These cases ultimately did not lead to any action against Rockstar, as they were either voluntarily withdrawn or dismissed before judgment.
-Thompson agreed to no longer seek legal action against Take-Two's games, and ultimately became an activist to highlight the issues of violence in video games.
+Thompson agreed to no longer seek legal action against Take-Two's games and ultimately became an activist to highlight the issues of violence in video games.
 The events of this period were made into a BBC docudrama, The Gamechangers, which was first broadcast in September 2015.